ydahal1/ydahal1/jokes.md

-Why do nurses carry around red crayons?
-Sometimes they need to draw blood.
+Do you know where you can get chicken broth in bulk?
+The stock market.

 [
-Wed Jul  2 00:29:04 UTC 2025
+Thu Jul  3 00:29:15 UTC 2025
  ]